Healthy and Safety

 Box Office Information

-It is the responsibility of the participant to inform the Brighton Fringe Box Office of any seating plans, seating arrangements, allocated seating and restricted views at the point of registering.
-Brighton Fringe cannot be held responsible for any errors due to the provision of incorrect information, or the non-provision of information, by participants.
+It is the responsibility of the participant and venue to inform the Brighton Fringe Box Office of any seating plans, seating arrangements, allocated seating and restricted views at the point of registering.
+Brighton Fringe cannot be held responsible for any errors due to the provision of incorrect information, or the non-provision of information, by participants and venues.

 Brighton Fringe Ticket Allocation

-Tickets allocated to the Brighton Fringe Box Office will be managed on a daily basis by Brighton Fringe.
+Tickets allocated to the Brighton Fringe will be managed on a daily basis by Brighton Fringe.
 Participants have the right to contact Brighton Fringe to request a re-allocation of tickets where necessary.
-Brighton Fringe must be allocated a minimum of 30% of the total tickets available for each performance.
-The details provided must be correct at the point of registering and Brighton Fringe must be kept updated and informed immediately of any changes.
+Brighton Fringe must be allocated a minimum of 30% of your total tickets available for each performance.
+The details provided must be correct at the point of registering and Brighton Fringe updated and informed immediately of any changes.

 Please assess all ticket holders, and their groups, on arrival.
 If any audience member is seen to display any symptoms of Covid-19 before entering the venue, we would expect the company or venue to refuse admission and ask the audience member (and all members of their group) to leave immediately, and a full refund can be given retrospectively.